mrsteve0924/playlist/README.md

 A few shell scripts to play your audio collection and provide artist &amp; song title with timer in your panel

 Requirements
 VLC.
-Using cvlc command to play audio files as well using vlc's media server to get song information
+Using cvlc command to play audio files as well using vlc's media server to get song information.
+Go into VLC ALL preferences, main interfaces, and select web.
+Then create Lua HTTP password.

 I wrote these scripts so I can quickly start listening to my locally stored music without having to open up the VLC gui or type a string of commands in the terminal. mapped the play script to a keyboard shortcut for quick launching.